-Thirst may not seem like something related to your anxiety, but it's something that millions of anxiety sufferers deal with regularly.
+Thirst may not seem like something related to your anxiety, but it's something that many anxiety sufferers deal with regularly.
 There is often this feeling of needing to drink a glass of water or two during and after anxiety attacks, and some people feel as though they need to drink more water each and every day.

 Drinking Water for Anxiety

 So if you're feeling thirsty, it's probably a good idea to drink some water.
 There's no reason not to try to quench that thirst unless you've already had too much.
-Take my anxiety test to learn more about treatments, but in general, a glass of water or so is still valuable.

 Excessive Thirst and Anxiety: The Cause

-- Dry Mouth – Anxiety does have a tendency to cause dry mouth, and dry mouth can feel like thirst.
+- Dry Mouth Anxiety does have a tendency to cause dry mouth, and dry mouth can feel like thirst.
 Anxiety may cause dry mouth by taking water away from your mouth and sending it to the areas of your body that need it, or by increasing acids in your stomach that may contribute to a loss of saliva.
 Anxiety can also cause you to feel sick, which may also lead to conditions that feel like dry mouth.
 All of these can make you feel like you're thirsty when you're not.

-- Mouth Breathing – Anxiety and anxiety attacks also cause a great deal of mouth breathing, often in an attempt to get more air.
+- Mouth Breathing Anxiety and anxiety attacks also cause a great deal of mouth breathing, often in an attempt to get more air.
 Mouth breathing naturally dries out the tongue, which – like dry mouth – may give the impression that you need to drink more water, even though you don't necessarily need that water.